Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Cal.
 AB 1720 was effective on Jan.
 1, 2023.

-This law allows people with old convictions to work as home health aides or as caregivers as long as they meet the qualifications and receive an exemption from the Department of Social Services.
+This law allows people with old convictions to work as home health aides or caregivers as long as they meet the qualifications and receive an exemption from the Department of Social Services.

 Applicants and prospective volunteers with qualifying old convictions who are approved for exemptions can be hired by caregiving organizations despite licensing requirements.